 CHALLENGES IN CYBERSECURITY PROVOKE CONFLICT BETWEEN THE PUBLIC AND PRIVATE SECTORS

-Some observers see progress in the government’s release of the VEP charter last year.
+Observers see progress in the release of the VEP charter last year.

 asha Romanosky’s computer career began at age 13, when his sister won a Commodore 64 at a spelling bee.
 “I don’t think she ever saw it after she won it,” he confessed with a laugh.
 “I confiscated it.”
 Born and raised in Canada, Romanosky earned a BS in electrical engineering from the University of Calgary and a PhD in public policy and management from Carnegie Mellon University.
 Now a policy researcher at the Rand Corporation, he writes and speaks often about cybersecurity and the law.
 These days he’s based in Washington, D.C. , where he learned a lot about contentious relations between the public and private sectors during a year as a policy adviser to the U.S. Department